torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 data should also be considered untrusted until its integrity and authenticity is established via attestation.

-The table below shows a threat matrix for the CoCo guest Linux kernel but does not discuss potential mitigation strategies.
+The table below shows a threat matrix for the CoCo guest GNU/Linux kernel but does not discuss potential mitigation strategies.
 The matrix refers to CoCo-specific versions of the guest, host and platform.

-.. list-table:: CoCo Linux guest kernel threat matrix
+.. list-table:: CoCo GNU/Linux guest kernel threat matrix
    :widths: auto
    :align: center
    :header-rows: 1